Wild Tu Lan Cave Explorer Tour

 Wild Tu Lan Cave Explorer tour price includes

-The cost of Wild Tu Lan tour is 9,500,000 VND (~US$396) per person, this tour price includes VAT, entrance fee and environment fee and management fee.
+The cost of Wild Tu Lan tour is 10,500,000 VND (~US$396) per person, this tour price includes VAT, entrance fee and environment fee and management fee.
 The tour includes the following services:

 • Transfer from Tan Hoa to Dong Hoi airport.

 • Service staff: The tour of 10 guests will have: 1 guide, 1 safety assistant, 1 chef, 2 sous chefs, 4 porters and 2 supplier porters who will be responsible for carrying fresh ingredients into the camp for everyday use.
+The number of team members may vary depending on the group's physical condition.

 • Food and beverage: Oxalis provides meals, tea, and coffee for guests during the trip (excluding any extra requests).
 Dinner with a local family after the tour.
 Dishes follow a fixed menu and vegetarian or vegan dishes are also provided at the request of the guest.